-The Company's primary capital asset is its interest in KGHM Ajax which holds mineral interests in the Ajax Project.
+The Company's primary capital asset is its 20% interest in KGHM Ajax: KGHM Ajax holds 100% of the mineral interests of the Ajax Project.
+There were no expenditures deferred on mineral interests by Abacus during the three months ended March 31, 2012 or the year ended December 31, 2011.